chikashimiyama/PozyxTest/Hardware.md

 ### Conclusion

-**Not excellent** but **not Terrible**.
-Hardware built quality is not very impressive and power cables are very questionable but it can be easily replacable with very common AC-to-5v mini usb adapter.
+Hardware built quality is not very impressive and the design of power supply is highly questionable though it can be easily replacable with very common AC-to-5v mini usb adapter, if necessary.
 ![](img/ac.png)